 The GRI reporting framework provides generally accepted guidelines for reporting on an organisation's economic, environmental and social performance.
 This framework can be found on the GRI website (www.globalreporting.org).
-The Report of the Managing Board (Annual Report page 22) was prepared according to the GRI framework.
-NWB Bank's 2019 Annual Report has been drawn up in line with the GRI Standards' core option.
+The Report of the Managing Board was prepared according to the GRI framework.
+NWB Bank's 2020 Annual Report has been drawn up in line with the GRI Standards' core option with additional comprehensive standards.
 EY has issued an assurance report on the Report of the Managing Board.
 An overview of the standard disclosures and specific disclosures (material issues, indicators, management approach) belonging to the 'in accordance' core level is provided below.
-This table contains the GRI Content Index with references to the 2019 Annual Report.
+This table contains the GRI Content Index with references to the 2020 Annual Report.